+Reading of the chapters as assigned in preparation for class discussion and participation is essential.
+MindTap has an online version of the text and you can even listen to the chapters on your smart phone or tablet.
+Some exercises at the end of each chapter are assigned to help in the understanding of the material covered.
+These exercises may be handwritten or typed.
 MindTap will be used for most assignments.
-Reading of each chapter is critical if you want to do well on MindTap assignments.
-You can set homework reminders on your electronic devices for deadlines.
+You should complete the assignments in the order they are presented.
+You will have set deadlines for various chapters.
+MindTap allows you to set homework reminders on your electronic devices.
 Assignments will open on Monday morning and will be due on Sunday nights at 11:59 PM.
-MindTap assignments should be done in the order they are presented.
 Your work may be done at any time from home or by using a SPC computer lab.
 You can't wait until Sunday to do your work.
 It MUST be spread throughout the week.
 NOTE: Not all of your grades will be in MindTap; your final grade will always be shown in Blackboard.
 After you finish your MindTap assignments, make sure they flow over to Blackboard.
 Sometimes this takes a few days.